I cringe when hearing "Math teaches you to think".

 Why did the stock market set prices in increments of 1/8 until 2000 AD?
 We were based on centuries-old systems.
 Ask a modern trader if they'd rather go back.

 Why is the decimal system useful for categorization?
-You can always find a decimal between two other ones, and progressively classify an item (1, 1.3, 1.38, 1.386).
+You can always find room for a decimal between two other ones, and progressively classify an item (1, 1.3, 1.38, 1.386).

 Why do we accept the idea of a vacuum, empty space?
 Because you understand the notion of zero.
 (Maybe true vacuums don't exist -- you get the theory)